Democratic Baltimore Mayor Catherine Pugh Resigned In Wake Of Book Scandal

 Pugh did not show up for the news conference that was intended to announce her departure, as she has been ill.
-She has been hiding out in her home Ashburton where she is recovering from pneumonia which she has been struggling with since March.
+She has been hiding out in her home in Ashburton where she is recovering from pneumonia which she has been struggling with since March.
 However, she filled out a written form of resignation that was read by her lawyer, Steven Silverman, in downtown Baltimore.

 Baltimore’s mayor resigned.
 She was under fire for selling $500,000 worth of her children’s books to a state hospital network while on its board. https://t.co/E3AOOGboMg